 The Transfer Center's mission is to help students achieve their transfer goals by providing students with the tools and guidance to be successful.
-The center staff, resources, and support services enable students to identify a major or field of interest.
+The center staff, resources, and support services enable students to identify transfer universities that align with a major or field of interest.
 The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process.
+The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, private, and Out-of-State institutions through the use of web-based tools and resources.
 The center strives to provide educational equity by addressing the diverse needs of the EVC student population.
-The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, and private institutions through the use of web-based tools and resources.